 DISTRICT ASBESTOS & ENVIRONMENTAL PLANS

 The Parkland School District continues to monitor asbestos in district buildings where it is present.
 In 1989 the district developed a Management Plan, which identifies all asbestos-containing materials in each building and provides guidance in the maintenance or removal of those materials.
-There were no major renovation projects involving asbestos disturbance during the 2011-2012 school year.
+There are no other major asbestos abatement projects scheduled for the 2018-19 school year.
 All work and documentation concerning asbestos is done in strict accordance with the regulations set forth in the Asbestos Hazard Emergency Response Act (AHERA) of 1987.

-The management plan with all related documentation is on file in the office of Mark Lapos, District Asbestos Program Manager.
-Anyone who has concerns regarding asbestos or who wishes to review the plan may do so by appointment by contacting Mr. Lapos at (610)351-5660.
+The management plan with all related documentation is on file in the office of Mr. Kurt Schreefer, District Asbestos Program Manager.
+Anyone who has concerns regarding asbestos or who wishes to review the plan may do so by appointment by contacting Mr. Schreefer at (610) 351-5660.

 The district continues to maintain these programs and will strive to address all future environmental concerns in a proactive manner to ensure a safe and healthy environment for all persons using district facilities.